GuzTech/fpga-zynq/pynq/Hackathon.md

  * The DTS file still has some incorrect settings.
  * The Vivado project is not configured correctly.
  * The bitstream is not loaded on the FPGA.

+## 2016-12-23
+###Attendees:
+Oguz Meteer, Viktorio El Hakim

+###Goals
+* Figure out why during boot we get an htif error that corresponds with the HTIF hardware that loads our RISCV application into the instruction memory of our rocket core.
+* Get Linux kernel 4.8.6 running on the PYNQ, and later run Arch Linux on it as well.

+###Results
+* We tested the Zybo files on the Zybo and it also gave us the same htif error during boot.
+The front-end server did work correctly however, so that error is not the issue it seems.
+* We managed to build the kernel without issues, but we could not get the kernel to start.
+* For both issues, it would be very useful if we could use JTAG and try to figure out where and why the front-end server hangs and why the kernel doesn't boot.
+For the next time, we want to look into how we might accomplish this.
+We could probably also use Chipscope for low-level stuff.